bayareala8s/training/non-technical/product/README.md

    - Describe a scenario where you significantly improved the performance of a system.

-Certainly!
 Here are comprehensive answers to the question, "Describe a scenario where you significantly improved the performance of a system":

 ### Answer 1:
 **Scenario: Optimizing a High-Traffic E-commerce Website**